TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Introduction

-\systemname\unskip’s approach of container repurposing, while bearing similarities to existing caching solutions~\cite{shahrad_serverless_nodate,fuerst_faascache_2021}, distinguishes itself in two significant ways.
-First, \systemname enables the transparent reuse of sandboxes not only across invocations of the same function, but also across different function types, whether the function executes directly in a container or runs within a VM sandbox (sometimes referred to as a ``jailer''~\cite{agache_firecracker_nodate}).
-Both runtime environments rely on Linux isolation primitives (e.g., namespaces, cgroups). \systemname performs a systematic decomposition of sandbox creation overhead to determine which components are safely reusable and which require lightweight reconfiguration.
-Table \ref{tab:container-components} outlines these components, with further discussions in \S\ref{sec:isolation-challenge}, \S\ref{sec:isolated-env-find-tune} and \S\ref{sec:discuss-security}.
+\systemname's approach of container repurposing, while bearing similarities to existing caching solutions, distinguishes itself in two significant ways.
+Firstly, \systemname enables the transparent reuse of sandboxes not only across invocations of the same function, but also across different function types, regardless of whether the function runs in a container or microVM environment. \systemname performs a systematic decomposition of sandbox creation overhead to determine which components are safely reusable and which require lightweight reconfiguration.
+To achieve this, we have identified crucial kernel objects that contribute to the overhead of creating isolated sandboxes.
+Some of these components are directly reusable across different functions, while others necessitate a tailored reconfiguration that upholds cost-effectiveness without compromising isolation properties relative to previous container-based systems.
+These components are listed in Table \ref{tab:container-components} and will be discussed in detail in \S\ref{sec:isolation-challenge} and \S\ref{sec:isolated-env-find-tune}.

 Secondly, \systemname offloads function-specific memory states to a shared memory pool.
-This strategy shares the states across multiple nodes, effectively amortizing the overall expense.
+This strategy shares the states across multiple server nodes, effectively amortizing the overall expense. \systemname also supports an effective deduplication process that eliminates redundant states across different functions, potentially reducing memory usage by up to 48\% in our evaluated functions~(Table \ref{tab:evaluated-funcs} in \S\ref{sec:eval-methodology}).
 However, operating system modifications are required to rapidly instantiate serverless functions from snapshots stored in remote memory pools.
 This process resembles performing a ``fork'' but includes capabilities beyond those offered by current operating systems.
-To support this, we have extended the kernel with an \emph{mm-template API}, enabling the creation of custom memory templates for each serverless function.
-These templates consist of reserved page tables that map to remote, potentially overlapping, non-contiguous memory segments within the pool.
+To support this, we have extended the kernel with an \textit{mm-template API}, enabling the creation of custom memory templates for each serverless function.
+These templates consist of reserved page tables that map to remote, potentially overlapping, non-contiguous memory segments within the pool, representing deduplicated snapshots of serverless functions.